RockAfeller2013/proxmox_helperscripts/Synology/README.md

 # Process

-1. rsync backup from Volume2 to Volume1
+1. rsync backup from Volume2 to Volume1 - DONE
 2. Recreate Volume2
-3. Run a Check of Volume2
+3. Run a Check on Volume2
 4. Restore Volume 2 from HyperBackup
 5. rysync files back to Volume2
 6. Setup Synology Photos